Carex straminiformis

 Carex straminiformis is a species of sedge known by the common name Shasta sedge.

 Description

 Carex straminiformis produces dense clumps of stems 20 to 50 centimeters tall with leaves up to about 25 centimeters long.
 The inflorescence is a dense spherical brown cluster of distinct flower spikes.

 Distribution and habitat

-This sedge is native to the Western United States where it grows in a number of habitat types in rocky soils, such as in the Sierra Nevada and Mount Shasta regions.
+This sedge is native to the Western United States where it grows in a number of habitat types in rocky soils.
+In the southwestern US it grows in California, Nevada, and Utah.
+In the northwest the species is found in Washington, Oregon, Idaho, and Montana.